iscaswcm/How_to_Use_CudaTracerLib_on_Linux_Like_OS/README.md

 # example_use_CudaTracerLib
-example how to use CudaTracerLib, CudaTracerLib see  https://github.com/hhergeth/CudaTracerLib
+example how to use CudaTracerLib, CudaTracerLib see  https://github.com/hhergeth/CudaTracerLib,

+Features:
+    A compliete example how to use CudaTracerLib library, and with a carlibration in shell.

 How to use: